 Superannuation is a system for funding the retirement of Australians.
+Superannuation contributions are held in superannuation funds which are concessionally taxed and highly regulated.
 Businesses must pay superannuation to workers who earn \$450 or more (before tax) each month.
-These payments (called contributions) are in addition to workers' normal wages and are paid into the workers' respective superannuation funds.
-The contributions are then invested by superannuation funds to provide retirement benefits for the workers.
-Superannuation funds are concessionally taxed and highly regulated.
+These payments are in addition to workers' normal wages and are paid into the workers' respective superannuation funds.

-Businesses must pay superannuation of at least 9.5%, also called the "superannuation guarantee", at least four times each year by certain due dates.
-A superannuation guarantee charge is imposed on late or unpaid superannuation.
-The Australian Taxation Office collects this charge, then pays the superannuation entitlements of the workers concerned.
-Failure to pay superannuation entitlements of workers can result in severe penalties and interest being imposed.
+Businesses must pay superannuation of at least 9.5% (the "superannuation guarantee") of a worker's ordinary time earnings at least on a quarterly basis.
+A "superannuation guarantee charge" is imposed where superannuation entitlements are unpaid or are paid late.
+The government collects this charge and in turn pays superannuation entitlements to the workers concerned.